VandyApps/datascience-2018-19/setup.md

-# How to start Python data science 10 minutes
+# How to start Python data science in 10 minutes
-*For the hackers at VandyHacks 2018*

 # Preface
 This guide is to help you get set up with a popular environment for data science in Python and to introduce some next steps.